brupps/credit-risk-classification/README.md

 ## Overview of the Analysis

-For this challenge, I a logistic regression model to train and evaluate a model for loan risk.
-I used historical lending activity  data from a peer-to-peer lending services company to build a model and identify the creditworthiness of borrows.
+For this challenge, I used a logistic regression model to train and evaluate a model for loan risk.
+I used historical lending activity  data from a peer-to-peer lending services company to build a model and identify the creditworthiness of borrowers.

 The data included the loan size, interest rate, borrower's income, debt-to-income ratio, derogatory marks, their total debt and current loan status.
-The loan status was either a healthy status (0) or a risky loan (1).
+The loan status was either  healthy (0) or a risky (1).

-Using the logistic regression model I was trying to predict whether the loan would be a good investment on behalf of the lender or a risky investment.
+Using the logistic regression model I was determined to predict whether the loan would be a good investment on behalf of the lender or a risky investment.
 I separated the data into training data--to train the model--and testing data--to test the model's results.

 Then I used a confusion matrix to and classification report to evaluate the model.